rhysd/vim.wasm/README.md

   - Drag&Drop file to browser tab opens it in Vim
   - `:write` only writes file on memory.
 Download current buffer by `:export` or specific file by `:export {file}`.
+  - Clipboard register `"*` is supported.
+For example, paste system clipboard text to Vim with `"*p` or `:put *`, and copy text in Vim to system clipboard with `"*y` or `:yank *`.
+    If you want to synchronize Vim's clipboard with system clipboard, `:set clipboard=unnamed` should work like normal Vim.
-  - You can try vimtutor by `:e tutor`.
+  - vimtutor is available by `:e tutor`.

 - **NOTICE**
   - Please access from desktop Chrome, Firefox, Safari or Chromium based browsers